gbertkim/TheDailyYeezus/README.md

 ## Reason

-I am a fan of Kanye and thought this project would be fun.
+I find Kanye to be funny and thought this project would be fun.

 ### How it works: